 With that said, we can conclude this article.
 You can also reset your device to factory settings, but keep that as a last resort.
-Thank you for reading and don’t forget to follow us on Facebook and Twitter for more articles like this.
+Thank you for reading and don’t forget to leave a comment in the comments section below.

 Editor’s note: This article was initially published in December 2020.
 We made sure to revamp it for freshness and accuracy.